uberto/rest4sftp/README.md

 Bridge from RESTful api to SFTP and FTP

-Beautifully written by Assad, Tom and Uberto
+Beautifully written by Asad, Tom and Uberto